MIMO Radars and Massive MIMO Communication Systems can Coexist: Simulation Results

 \subsection{Downlink Data Transmission}

 Fig.~$\ref{f7}$ illustrates the achievable communication rate in the downlink communication subframe as a function of receive BS SNR for different levels of interference caused by radar subsystem.
-We observe that in line with the uplink case, the performance degradation is minimal.
+We observe that in line with the uplink case, the performance degradation is minimal for higher receive UE SNR and the loss is significant for lower values of receive UE SNR.

 Fig.~$\ref{f6}$ plots the achievable radar rate in the downlink communication subframe as a function of the received SNR for different levels of interference by the communication subsystem.
 It is clearly visible that the radar rate achievable during the downlink sub-frame is better than that achievable during the uplink subframe, indicating the efficacy of the null being formed in the direction of the radar by the massive MIMO BS, as stated in Theorem~\ref{thm:downlink_radar}.